 Can You Prevent AC Leak Problems?

-You usually don’t realize the AC unit is leaking water until you see the damage.
-Routine inspections catch small problems before they spill over into expensive cleanup and repair.
-You don’t need to be a trained HVAC professional to work with simple components like unit filters and condensate lines.
+- Invest in routine inspections to catch small problems before they spill over into expensive cleanup and repair.
+Remember that you don’t need to be a trained HVAC professional to work with simple components like unit filters and condensate lines.

-Think outside the maintenance box with non-technical preventative strategies.
+- Think outside the maintenance box with non-technical preventative strategies.
 Fresh caulking and weatherstripping around windows and doors take some of the workload off your air conditioner.

-When we tackle this type of cleanup and restoration, we’re often asked, “Does homeowners insurance cover damage from air conditioner leaks?”
+When we tackle HVAC water damage cleanup and restoration, we’re often asked, “Does homeowners insurance cover damage from air conditioner leaks?”

-• Obvious lack of routine maintenance
+- Obvious lack of routine maintenance

-• Old equipment or an expired warranty
+- Old equipment or an expired warranty

-• Unit not sized properly for the home
+- Unit not sized properly for the home

-• Unlicensed or faulty installation
+- Unlicensed or faulty installation